-- (e) On December 29, 2017, the Company entered into a Manufacturing and Supply Agreement ("MSA") with Key Tronic Corporation ("Key Tronic"), for the manufacture and supply of the Company's PoNS device based upon the Company's product specifications as set forth in the MSA.
+(e) On December 29, 2017, HMI (formerly known as NeuroHabilitation Corporation) entered into a Manufacturing and Supply Agreement ("MSA") with Key Tronic Corporation ("Key Tronic"), for the manufacture and supply of the Company's PoNS device based upon the Company's product specifications as set forth in the MSA.
 Per the agreement, the Company shall provide to Key Tronic a rolling forecast for the procurement of parts and material and within normal lead times based on estimated delivery dates for the manufacture of the PoNS device.
 The term of the agreement is for three years and the agreement will automatically renew for additional consecutive terms of one year, unless cancelled by either party upon 180-day written notice to the other party prior to the end of the then current term.
-As of December 31, 2018, the Company had a \$0.7 million obligation to Key Tronic to complete the Company's initial forecast to deliver PoNS devices for commercial launch. - (f) In September 2018, the Company entered into an exclusive strategic alliance agreement with Health Tech Connex, Inc. ("HTC") and Heuro Canada Inc. ("Heuro") to establish three founding clinics to treat patients and create a replicable model for future clinic expansion.
-Under the terms of the agreement, Heuro is responsible for the development of the clinic systems to facilitate the commercialization of the PoNS Treatment in Canada.
-The parties will contract with the clinics and develop a model for the clinics to deliver clinical services, featuring the PoNS Treatment to manage neurological conditions.
-The agreement also provides for HTC to pay the Company CAD\$750,000 in three annual payments of CAD\$250,000 beginning December 31, 2019, in consideration for the exclusivity right the Company granted to Heuro.
-The Company and HTC have also agreed to each fund up to 50% of Heuro's operating budget as agreed upon by a joint steering committee not to exceed CAD\$1.0 million each.
-The parties have also agreed to share in the net profits and losses of Heuro on a 50/50 basis.
-The term of this agreement is the earlier of September 2023 or the formal adoption of a clinical expansion plan.
-For the year ended December 31, 2018, the Company recorded \$0.2 million in expenses for its share of the estimated costs incurred by Heuro in addition to \$0.2 million of expenses incurred by the Company in performing services on behalf of Heuro, which amounts were recorded as general and administrative expenses in the Company's consolidated statement of operations and comprehensive loss.
+As of December 31, 2019, the Company had a \$0.1 million obligation to Key Tronic to complete the Company's forecast for the procurement of materials necessary for the delivery of PoNS devices.

+In September 2018, the Company entered into an exclusive strategic alliance agreement with HTC and Heuro to establish up to three founding (f) clinics to treat patients and create a replicable model for future clinic expansion.
+Under the terms of the agreement, the parties developed a clinic system to facilitate the commercialization of the PoNS Treatment in Canada.
+Under the terms of the agreement, the parties contracted with the clinics and developed a model for the clinics to deliver clinical services, featuring the PoNS Treatment to manage neurological conditions.
+During the second quarter of 2019, the Company entered into the clinic expansion phase of this alliance with the addition of three new PoNS authorized clinics, bringing the total number of clinics authorized to treat patients with the PoNS device to five in Canada.
+The agreement also provided for HTC to pay the Company CAD\$750 thousand in three annual payments of CAD\$250 thousand beginning December 31, 2019, in consideration for the exclusivity right the Company granted to Heuro.
+The Company and HTC governed the agreement through a joint steering committee, and each funded up to 50% of Heuro's operating budget as agreed upon by a joint steering committee and shared in the net profits and losses of Heuro on a 50/50 basis.
+On October 30, 2019, the Company entered into a Share Purchase Agreement with HTC to purchase Heuro.
+The receivable was considered part of the consideration for acquisition and was imbedded in the purchase price allocation.
+See Note 2 for details of the transaction.
+For the years ended December 31, 2019 and 2018, the Company recorded \$0.1 million and \$0.2 million, respectively, in expenses for its share of the estimated costs incurred by Heuro.
+Additionally, for the year ended December 31, 2018, the Company recorded \$0.2 million of expenses incurred by the Company in performing services on behalf of Heuro.
+The aforementioned expenses were recorded as general and administrative expenses in the Company's consolidated statement of operations and comprehensive loss.
+During the year ended December 31, 2019, the Company recorded \$0.1 million in cost of sales for services rendered in the Company's consolidated statement of operations and comprehensive loss.
+Further for the year ended December 31, 2019, the Company recognized \$37 thousand in fee revenue related to its arrangement with HTC and Heuro (see Note 2).